 Using hay bales as a simple and ‘no work’ gardening method is a relatively new idea.
-Here we have an article in the News Prepper which, along with a video, gives us an idea into this method of food production.
+Here we have an article which, along with a video, gives us an idea into this method of food production.

 It seems that hay bale gardening requires little or no work and a minimum amount of maintenance.
 After planting directly into the bale we find that as the season progresses so the hay breaks down to nourish the plants from inside.
 A huge advantage with this method is that all the beds are raised which means that predators are kept away and even an avid gardener with an aching back can enjoy this new style of veggie garden.
 With this method there is no weeding needed and neither is there any need to fertilise.
 Less watering is an added bonus.